kubernetes/website/content/en/docs/concepts/services-networking/service.md

-**Special notes for Azure**: To use user-specified public type `loadBalancerIP`, a static type public IP address resource needs to be created first, and it should be in the same resource group of the cluster.
+**Special notes for Azure**: To use user-specified public type `loadBalancerIP`, a static type public IP address resource needs to be created first, and it should be in the same resource group of the other automatically created resources of the cluster (something like `MC_myResourceGroup_myAKSCluster_eastus `).
 Specify the assigned IP address as loadBalancerIP.
 Verify you have securityGroupName in the cloud provider configuration file.
+If you have `CreatingLoadBalancerFailed` permission issues, check [these docs](https://docs.microsoft.com/en-us/azure/aks/static-ip) or [this workaround](https://github.com/Azure/AKS/issues/357).

 #### Internal load balancer
 In a mixed environment it is sometimes necessary to route traffic from services inside the same VPC.